 There are a few guesthouses in Ishkashim, the most popular one being the Marco Polo Guesthouse.
 The rate for this guesthouse seems to be $25, but there have been reports of people who look “wealthy” being charged more.
 Marco Polo Guesthouse doesn’t have any Tajik TCell reception.

-You can also stay at Wafai Guesthouse – price should be similar to Marco Polo.
-Wafai Guesthouse is located a kilometer or two out of town (marked on maps.me), but it does have Tajik TCell reception!
+You can also stay at Wafai Guesthouse – the price should be similar to Marco Polo.
+Wafai Guesthouse is located a kilometre or two out of town (marked on maps.me), but it does have Tajik TCell reception!

 If you’re looking for a place to grab lunch in Ishkashim, there are a few hidden restaurants.
 Ask around for kebab and someone will show you the way.
 A lunch of 8 skewers, naan, and chai should cost 150A.

 There is a guesthouse in Khandood, although I didn’t stay here.
 Quite a few people in Khandood speak English, so just find one of them and ask them to show you the way.
-Should cost around $20.
+It should cost around $20.